srontover/ImageStack/README.md

 A project based on opencv can stitche images together. you can put images into image floder and run the codes then you will gain a bigger image.
+thanks for murtaza's workshop hlep me build this project.